ppossanzini/MapZilla/docs/source/Configuration.md

 ## Configuration compilation

-Because expression compilation can be a bit resource intensive, AutoMapper lazily compiles the type map plans on first map.
-However, this behavior is not always desirable, so you can tell AutoMapper to compile its mappings directly:
+Because expression compilation can be a bit resource intensive, MapZilla lazily compiles the type map plans on first map.
+However, this behavior is not always desirable, so you can tell MapZilla to compile its mappings directly:

 ```c#
 var configuration = new MapperConfiguration(cfg => {});